mnit-rtmc/iris/docs/message_patterns.md

 can be ordered in the message composer by **rank**, 1-99.
 Lines can also be restricted to specific signs by adding a **restrict** [hashtag].

-When composing messages, if a pattern is selected which has fillable text rectangles but no lines, a **substitute** pattern will be chosen to provide them instead.
+If a pattern has fillable text rectangles but no lines, a **substitute** pattern will be chosen to provide them instead.
 Both patterns must have the same number of lines in their text rectangles.

 <details>
 <summary>API Resources</summary>